Affiliate platforms: questions to ask before you migrate (SaaS)

 A practical checklist for migrating affiliate platforms in SaaS: what to export, how to compare ledgers, how to handle refunds and clawbacks, and the safest cutover plan.

-Read articleA simple way to choose an attribution method that you can explain during payouts
+Read articleHow to choose an attribution method you can still defend on payout day

 If you’re choosing affiliate tracking for a SaaS program, the hard part is not tracking a click.
 The hard part is choosing a rule you can defend when payouts happen.